TownLake/blog-samrhea-legacy/content/posts/2024/2024-08-18-mercy-gods/index.md

 |**Places Read**|Lisbon, Sintra, Honest Greens|

 ## Notes - No Spoilers
 * Alright, here's the deal - I liked it.
 I'm absolutely going to read the next books in the series.
 I am bought in and intrigued.
 That said, whew, this thing was bleak.
-You have some promise of hope in the forshadowing but this novel was dark, tragic, and not exactly hopeful.
+You have some promise of hope in the foreshadowing but this novel was dark, tragic, and not exactly hopeful.
 * Still, fun premise.
 * We spent way, way too much time talking about laboratories and academic funding.
 Just way too much.
 * Also, like _The Ringer_ [pointed out](https://www.theringer.com/2024/8/12/24218143/the-mercy-of-gods-review-the-captives-war-james-s-a-corey-sci-fi), this thing has much larger scope (galaxies, lightspeed travel, more sentient aliens) than The Expanse series but the aperture is much more tightly centered around this abducted crew than the planet-spanning Expanse novels.